flappysquirrel/fluentfox/README.md

 # fluentfox

+  Make Firefox look like edge legacy

+## Improvements

+  New look and feel!
+  New code!
+  Better visuals!
+  Easier to install manually!
+  Some Improvements to readme.md
+  More coming soon...

 ## Install
-I will check this often.

-anyone will be able to make changes to this repository.

 How to install

 If you want to try it out, do this.

 go to about:config in firefox.

 type or copy and paste toolkit.legacyUserProfileCustomizations.stylesheets and change it to true.

 If it is already true leave it alone!

 now go to about:support in firefox.

 click on open directory.

-create a new file called chrome.

-now download the userChrome.css file and paste it into the chrome folder.
+Paste the chrome folder

+Restart Firefox

+Note: If you don't like the tab size you can change it by going to about:config again and paste browser.tabs.tabMinWidth and change it to the number you want.

 Enjoy!

 ## About

-A combination of FluentDotFox and some css code I got from [this superuser post](https://superuser.com/questions/1653533/how-to-switch-back-to-firefox-old-style-of-tabs).
+A combination of FluentDotFox and some css code I got from [this superuser post](https://superuser.com/questions/1653533/how-to-switch-back-to-firefox-old-style-of-tabs) And in 2021 I also combined firefox-91plus-photon-userchrome-master!
 The goal is to make an exact replica of Microsoft Edge™ Legacy in Mozilla Firefox.
 This includes fancy effects as well!
-I'm not a developer, i only report issues...
+I'm not a developer, I only report issues...
 But I wanted a Fluent style Firefox for everyone to use.
 So, I created this repository.

 ##Contributing

 I will check this often.

 Anyone will be able to make changes to this repository!

-I would like an installation script for linux as well.

-Something like ./install.sh.
+Make a pull request and I shall merge it or contact you if needed.

+All contributions are welcome!